Cocos Marine Conservation Area (Costa Rica)

 Cocos Island and the marine seamounts that surround it are a lynchpin in the Eastern Tropical Pacific Seascape, extending from Costa Rica to Ecuador.
 This region has the highest rates of unique species in the world thanks to the convergence of multiple marine currents and diverse geological history.
 The extraordinary biodiversity has long been recognized: four islands have UNESCO World Heritage site status, there are more than eighty established coastal and marine conservation areas in the region, and scientific research shows that the area contains more than ninety percent of all coral reefs in the Eastern Pacific.
 The region’s celebrated biodiversity also includes seabird and marine mammal species, which depend upon the highly productive and functional marine and terrestrial ecosystems.

-This remarkable conservation success was the result of years of work by the Government of Costa Rica, in partnership with Friends of Cocos Island and other conservation partners including National Geographic Pristine Seas, Blue Nature Alliance, Mission Blue, Waitt Foundation, and the Pew Bertarelli Ocean Legacy.
+This remarkable conservation success was the result of years of work by the Government of Costa Rica in partnership with Friends of Cocos Island and other conservation partners, including National Geographic Pristine Seas, Blue Nature Alliance, Mission Blue, Waitt Foundation, and the Pew Bertarelli Ocean Legacy.
 The Wyss Foundation provided a $250,000 grant to Friends of Cocos Island to support the scientific, technical, and public consultation steps required to support the expansion of the Cocos Marine Conservation Area.
-Friends of Cocos Island and its partners work to ensure the effective implementation of these marine protected areas, and to support transboundary coordination with Costa Rica’s neighbors.
+Friends of Cocos Island and its partners work to ensure the effective implementation of these marine protected areas and to support transboundary coordination with Costa Rica’s neighbors.

 As Costa Rica joins its neighbor Panama in protecting thirty percent of its ocean, it also provides a model for the planet as nations work together to safeguard biodiversity and meet the global goal to protect thirty percent of the planet's surface by 2030.
-By protecting one of the most biologically important ocean areas on Earth, Costa Rica and Panama are delivering on their promises to connect the dots with their neighbors to conserve this ecologically and economically significant marine corridor that supports robust marine biodiversity and thriving human communities.
+By protecting one of the most biologically important ocean areas on Earth, Costa Rica and Panama deliver on their promises to connect the dots with their neighbors to conserve this ecologically and economically significant marine corridor that supports robust marine biodiversity and thriving human communities.